Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/crud3.8.png)

-- Now copy the code provided by Github Copilot by clicking on the copy icon.
+- Now, copy the code provided by Github Copilot by clicking on the copy icon.

     ![](../../media/crud3.9.png)